Stuffed leaves: Croatia

-In Croatia sarma is common throughout the country though there are regional variations.
+In Croatia, sarma is common throughout the country though there are regional variations.
 Sarma is typically a meat dish filled with a combination of beef, pork, and rice, wrapped in sauerkraut leaves.
 In some regions, fresh cabbage is used.
-Sinjski arambašići, from Sinj, are made from ground beef wrapped in sauerkraut leaf, with no grains or pork.
 Sarma is a winter staple and is also traditionally served on New Year's Eve.
-In Croatia, sarma are eaten with mashed potatoes, bread, corn bread, or sour cream.
-A sauce made of horseradish mixed with sour cream, mayonnaise, salt, and apple cider vinegar is also used as a condiment.
+In Croatia, sarma is eaten with mashed potatoes, bread, corn bread, or sour cream.

+A variant of sarma, Sinjski Arambaši from Sinj, is made from ground beef and cured pork fat (slanina), wrapped in sauerkraut leaves, with no grains, and simmered with shredded sauerkraut, smoked pork and mutton, and beef bone.
+The preparation method of Sinjski Arambaši is protected intangible cultural heritage of Croatia.

 Cyprus

 In Cyprus koupepia, also known as dolmades, are made with ground beef and pork, rice, and a tomato and cinnamon sauce all wrapped in a grape leaf.
 Koupepia arrived in Cyprus with Greek immigrants in 1200 BC.
 Cyprus koupepia use a creamy tart tomato and cinnamon sauce instead of the Greek avgolemono sauce of eggs mixed with lemons.